 - There is moderate evidence that depression is a major risk factor for developing cannabis abuse

-According to Lev-Ran et al., multiple large cross-sectional studies have demonstrated high rates of co-occurring cannabis use and depression, although that level of evidence is insufficient to make inferences around causation.
+According to Lev-Ran and colleagues., multiple large cross-sectional studies have demonstrated high rates of co-occurring cannabis use and depression, although that level of evidence is insufficient to make inferences around causation.

-In a meta-analysis of longitudinal studies, Lev-Ran et al. concluded cannabis use was found to moderately increase the risk of developing depression, with a somewhat larger increase in risk associated with heavy cannabis use.
+They found that cannabis use moderately increased the risk of developing depression, with a somewhat larger increase in risk associated with heavy cannabis use.
 Similar results were found in both adult and adolescent populations.
 The mechanism for this was unclear, and the authors suggested that it could be related to direct effects on cannabinoid receptors, or it could be mediated indirectly by psychosocial consequences of cannabis use.

 Feingold et al. found that people with depression were more likely to start using cannabis, and the authors suggested this might e a form of self-medication.

 What does this mean?